Ontario is on its way to leading patient-centred stroke and aphasia care!

 People with aphasia know more than they can say.
 At the Aphasia Institute, we help healthcare professionals like you help people with aphasia to find ways to communicate and participate in healthcare decisions and treatment.
 With Aphasia Awareness Month upon us, now is an ideal time to provide you with new FREE tools & resources that can make all the difference in breaking through fear and isolation, so they are able to make sense of their lives again.

-Thanks to a grant from the Ministry of Health and Long-Term Care, internationally recognized tools & training will be FREE in Ontario and beyond until March 2022.
+Thanks to a grant from the Ministry of Health, internationally recognized tools & training will be FREE in Ontario and beyond until March 2022.

 Free for Health Care Providers in Ontario